COVID-19 pandemic in the Philippines: August 2021

-On July 30, the government placed Metro Manila under Enhanced Community Quarantine (ECQ) starting August 6 until August 20 due to rising cases of Delta variant.
+On July 30, the government placed Metro Manila under Enhanced Community Quarantine (ECQ), effective August 6 and ending August 20, due to rising cases of the Delta variant.

-On August 5, the DOH detected 116 new cases of the Delta variant, bringing the total number of cases to 331.
-Of the additional Delta variant cases, 95 were local cases, one was a Returning Overseas Filipino (ROF) while the remaining 20 cases were being verified if they were local or ROF cases.
-The DOH said that among the 216 Delta variant cases reported on July 29, one case was verified to have been tested in two different laboratories so the DOH amended the previous total Delta variant cases from 216 to 215.
+On August 5, the DOH detected 116 new Delta variant cases, bringing the total to 331.
+Of the additional cases, 95 were local, 1 was returning from overseas, and the remaining 20 had unknown provenance.
+The DOH also reduced the Delta variant case count reported on July 29 from 216 to 215, as one case was found to have been tested in two different laboratories.

-On the same day, President Rodrigo Duterte approved the recommendation of the IATF to place some provinces under ECQ and MECQ.
-Laguna, Cagayan de Oro, and Iloilo City will be under ECQ from August 6 to 15, while Lucena and the provinces of Cavite, Rizal, and Iloilo will be placed under modified enhanced community quarantine (MECQ).
-Batangas and Quezon, on the other hand, will be under general community quarantine (GCQ) with heightened restrictions from August 6 to 15.
+On the same day, President Rodrigo Duterte, following the recommendation of the IATF, put the provinces of Laguna, Cagayan de Oro, and Iloilo City under ECQ from August 6 to 15; Lucena Cavite, Rizal, and Iloilo were put under modified enhanced community quarantine (MECQ), while Batangas and Quezon were under general community quarantine (GCQ) with heightened restrictions.

-On August 15, the DOH detected the country's first case of the Lambda variant.
-The patient is a 35-year-old female and is currently being validated as to whether she is a local or returning overseas Filipino case.
-The DOH said the patient was asymptomatic and tagged as recovered after undergoing the 10-day isolation period.
-Meanwhile, the DOH also detected 182 new cases of the Delta variant, as well as 41 new cases of the Alpha variant, 66 new cases of the Beta variant and 40 new cases of the Theta variant.
-Of the newly reported cases of the Delta variant, 112 cases are local, 36 are returning overseas Filipinos, and 34 are still undergoing verification.
-Among the 41 new Alpha cases, 38 are local, one is an ROF, and two are still being verified.
-Out of the 66 additional Beta cases, 56 are local and 10 cases are still undergoing verification.
-Among the 40 new Theta variant cases, 37 are local cases and three cases are still being verified.
+On August 15, the DOH detected the country's first case of the Lambda variant in a 35-year-old female.
+The DOH said the patient was asymptomatic and marked as recovered after undergoing the 10-day isolation period.
+The DOH also detected 182 new cases of the Delta variant, as well as 41 of the Alpha variant, 66 of the Beta variant, and 40 of the Theta variant.

-On August 19, the IATF-EID approved to place Metro Manila and the province of Laguna under MECQ from August 21 to 31.
+On August 19, Metro Manila and the province of Laguna were placed under MECQ from August 21 to 31.

-The World Health Organization released a statement on August 28, that the Delta variant is already the dominant variant of SARS-CoV-2 in the Philippines.
+The World Health Organization released a statement on August 28 that the Delta variant had become the dominant variant of SARS-CoV-2 in the Philippines, with community transmission occurring (meaning infected individuals were no longer in direct contact).